Doug Boyd, Michael Demakiling, Dianne Flood, Sherry Lee, Dawn Moorhouse, Jordan Royer, Sandra Severs, Ian Sutherland, Colby Young, Jeremy Zhao

 BOARD MEMBER PROFILES

-Doug was one of the owners of Vision Travel, a travel agency with locations across Canada, for over 30 years.
-His primary role in recent years was in technology.
-Doug retired from that company in 2016.
-Doug moved to Victoria from Calgary in 2011.
-In Calgary, he was actively involved in two neighbourhood associations and was a Board member of the Kensington Business Association for several years.
-Doug is very passionate about advancing sustainability and active transportation in Victoria.
+Doug was one of the owners of a Calgary-based travel agency with locations across Canada, for over 30 years.
+Doug retired from that company in 2016 and moved to Victoria in 2011.
+In Calgary, he was actively involved in two neighbourhood associations as well as a business association.
+Doug is passionate about advancing sustainability and active transportation in Victoria.
 He loves the city and also is an avid walker.
-Doug has been a member of the Victoria DRA since 2013.
-Doug was elected as a Board member and as Treasurer in 2014 and is currently the Vice-President and Chair of the Communications and Membership Committee.
+Doug has been a member of the DRA since 2013.
+Doug was elected as a Board member and as Treasurer in 2014 and is currently the Vice-President and Chair of the Communications and Membership Committee responsible, amongst other things, for welcoming new members and for our website and social media accounts.
+In addition, Doug is the DRA’s representative on the Greater Victoria Harbour Authority Community Liaison Committee.

 Michael is an employee training and development consultant for a national dental lab product and service company based in Calgary, AB.
 Michael also volunteers as a steering committee member for the Yates Street Community Garden (YSCG).
 He is passionate about promoting green space in urban areas.
 He helped to develop educational videos and volunteered to spearhead various community garden projects, such as the garden’s first vertical garden.
 Michael currently resides in the Harris Green neighbourhood with his partner.
 Outside of work and volunteering for the YSCG, he enjoys a variety of outdoor activities that Vancouver Island offers.
 He also enjoys nature photography and is an aspiring plant-based cook and baker.
 Michael joined the DRA board in February 2021 and is currently Chair of the Urban Livability Committee and Garden Coordinator of the Yates Street Community Garden.

 Dianne is a retired lawyer who formerly advised the Manitoba government on local government legislation, land use planning, and property assessment matters.
 She was a vice-chair of the Manitoba Municipal Board, the chair of the BC Property Assessment Appeal Board, an Assistant Deputy Minister (Manitoba Municipal Affairs), and the Executive Director of BC’s Administrative Justice Office.
 Dianne has lived in Harris Green since 2004 and is especially interested in efforts to enhance the green space in the Downtown and Harris Green neighbourhood.
-Dianne joined the DRA and the Board in 2018 and is Chair of the Governance Committee, Chair of the Community Engagement Committee, and Board Secretary.
+Dianne joined the DRA and the Board in 2018 and is Chair of the Governance Committee.

 Sherry is a senior policy analyst and a resident of Downtown Victoria since 2019.
 She grew up in the BC Lower Mainland and had worked in various capacities in the healthcare and biotechnology sectors.
-Sherry brings analytical and project management experiences and looks forward to opportunities to work with the DRA Board and Committees to plan and deliver projects that make Downtown Victoria a more cohesive, engaged, and safe neighbourhood for its residents and visitors.
+Sherry brings analytical and project management experiences and worked with the DRA Board and Committees on our 2022 election events and our recent survey of residents.
+Sherry is keen to plan and deliver projects that make Downtown Victoria a more cohesive, engaged, and safe neighbourhood for its residents and visitors.
+Sherry is currently the Board Secretary.

 Jordan Royer grew up in Calgary and then went to university at the University of Western Ontario for Engineering/Business.
 After graduating, he spent time at Infrastructure Ontario on the project delivery team, specifically on the Waterloo LRT project.
 He then moved to BC to work in real estate development.
 In this capacity he’s worked on residential and industrial projects throughout BC, though mostly focused in the lower mainland and Vancouver Island.